EMC China Lab

 JJR Lab Reminder

 The above outlines the certification and testing requirements for exporting heaters and other heating products to Europe.
-Additionally, some individual countries may have other certification requirements, such as Germany's GS certification and the UK's UKCA mark.
+Additionally, some individual countries may have other certification requirements, such as Germany's gs certification and the UK's ukca mark.

 When preparing large stocks, sellers must ensure their products pass relevant safety tests and certifications to avoid unnecessary losses.
 For more information on testing and certification, feel free to consult the staff at JJR Lab in China for assistance.